akveo/styleguide/typescript.md

 1. #### Class Members **[⬆](#table-of-content)**

-   * Mark properties as `readonly `that are never reassigned outside of the constructor.
    * Initialize class property where it's declared.
    * Getter should be a pure function.
 Do not create trivial getters and setters (without any logic or decorators).